MKilani/EgyVoc/distribution_0.0.10/README.md

 * **'Regular': boolean** - It indicates if the algorithm has identified any irregularity in the forms of the input.
-* **'Earlier_Cons': [list_of_strings]** - Earlist version of the consonants that can be reconstructed on the basis of the Group Writing. spellings.
+* **'Earlier_Cons': [list_of_strings]** - Earliest version of the consonants that can be reconstructed on the basis of the Group Writing spellings.
 List of strings where each conosnantla phoneme is an item, with '#' as first item and '$' as last item.
 * **'Reconstr_Vow': [list_of_strings]** - Vowels that can be reconstructed on the basis of the Group Writing spellings - see below: Group Writing Vocalization.
 * **'Aligned_Forms': { }** - Python dictionary collecting the data for the reconstructions of the Group Writing spellings for the 4 periods.
 * **'ID': int** - ID of the Period of the attestation (1 = Period 1, 2 = Period 2, and so on).